PixelPlusUI-Elle/packages_apps_Plugins/README.md

 # POSP SystemUI Plugins

-This repository (currently) houses 4 different SystemUI Volume Panel Plugins.
+This repository (currently) houses 5 different SystemUI Volume Panel Plugins.
-To build and use these as intended, you may need to pick some changes from our [frameworks/base](https://github.com/PotatoProject/frameworks_base).
+To build and use these as intended, you may need to pick some changes from POSP's [frameworks/base](https://github.com/PotatoProject/frameworks_base).

 Then, compile the following modules:
 ```
 AospPanel
 CompactPanel
 TiledPanel
+MiuiPanel
+ShapeShiftPanel
 ```

 **Please refrain from altering packagenames/classpaths and Copyright headers**